mistydemeo/vox_explainer_history/article.md

 ## 3) Should I travel while this outbreak is going on?

-Both the CDC and the State Department have issued their highest-level travel alerts for China, advising Americans to avoid going to China for the moment.
+Both the CDC and the State Department have issued their highest-level travel alerts for China, advising Americans to avoid traveling there for the moment.
 (These advisories are likely to change as the outbreak evolves, so keep checking them.)

 And that’s not only because there’s a risk of catching this new virus.
 Right now, numerous airlines are canceling or scaling back flights to China, in part because of decreased demand.
 “I’m more concerned about the unpredictability of the [outbreak] response at this point,” said Nuzzo.
 “It would not be fun to go to China and get stuck there somehow.
 And coming back, you’ll be subject to additional screening.”

 But people worried about travel should remember that these advisories focus on China, where the epidemic is currently playing out.

-Of the 9,776 confirmed cases right now, 9,658 have been found in mainland China.
+Of the 14,627 confirmed cases right now, 14,450 have been found in mainland China.
 That’s 99 percent.
 And more than half of those are in Hubei.
 “The risk of acquiring this infection outside of Hubei and, truly, outside of China is remarkably low,” said Isaac Bogoch, a professor at the University of Toronto who studies how air travel influences the dynamics outbreaks — including the new coronavirus infection.

 People with the virus have been detected in other countries, which is the reason the WHO declared the outbreak a public health emergency.
 But to date, those have mainly been travelers from China.
 “We can count the number of people who never had exposure to Hubei or China who were infected by this virus on one or two hands,” Bogoch said.
 “So if people are traveling [anywhere outside of China,] your risk is close to zero percent.”

 What if you have to travel and you’re seated near someone who is sick?
 Bogoch said that’s not even time to panic.
 “There has been some work looking into the risk of acquiring infectious diseases through air travel.
 The risk of acquiring a respiratory infection through air travel is still extraordinarily low.”

-The risk does go up if you happen to be seated within two meters of a person with a respiratory infection.
+The risk does go up if you happen to be seated within six feet of a person with a respiratory infection.
 But even there, simple proximity doesn’t necessarily mean you’ll catch anything.
 Instead, the more infectious the person is, and the longer you sit near them, the higher your risk.
 If you’re not near the person for very long, or they’re not very infectious, the lower the risk.
+And again, it’s unlikely that sick person even has the coronavirus.

 ## 4) I’m still worried about the new coronavirus.
 What should I do to protect myself?
 Buy a mask?